A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Measuring bias across different model architectures, datasets, and syntactic changes.

 \section{Measuring bias across different model architectures, datasets, and syntactic changes.}

-In \autoref{fig:compare_metrics} we report the defined bias measures (\textit{WEAT}, \textit{NDKL} and \textit{MaxSkew}) across changes in vision-language model encoders, datasets and minor syntactic changes to the text queries $T$.
+In \cref{fig:compare_metrics} we report the defined bias measures (\textit{WEAT}, \textit{NDKL} and \textit{MaxSkew}) across changes in vision-language model encoders, datasets and minor syntactic changes to the text queries $T$.

 Since \textit{WEAT} uses a template to fill in with concepts, it is not directly comparable to the text queries used in \textit{NDKL} and \textit{MaxSkew}.
-We report these results only to illustrate the high variance of bias measurement results over small changes in syntax of templates, model architecture and dataset.
+We report these results only to illustrate the high variance of bias measurement results over small changes in the syntax of templates, model architecture and dataset.

-We note that \textit{WEAT} measured on UTKFace has opposing sign to \textit{WEAT} measured on FairFace.
+We note that \textit{WEAT} measured on UTKFace has an opposing sign to \textit{WEAT} measured on FairFace.
 Furthermore, with small syntactic changes in template, \textit{WEAT} produced both positive and negative results on both FairFace and UTKFace.
+This may be explained by the fact that \textit{WEAT} was primarily designed for single word embeddings, while we are using long prompts.~\citet{May2019} found \textit{SEAT} (Sentence Embedding Association Test) to fail for analogous reasons.
+Accordingly, we implement \textit{MaxSkew@1000} and \textit{NDKL} which show consistent performance in measuring bias across different model architectures, datasets and minor syntactic changes.